nuejs/www/compare/faq.md

 [Learn the details](/why/#minimalism) on why minimalism is important in software development.

-## How is Nue 10 – 100× smaller? [small]
-Three reasons:

-1. *Focus*: Nue projects typically focus on one thing only
-1. *Simplicity*: Nue internals are meant to be as simple as possible
-1. *No TypeScript*: Nue embraces the dynamic typing in JavaScript

 ## Why compare to Headless UI? [headless]
-[Headless UI](https://headlessui.com/) is a popular, well-known project that gives a good idea of present-day component development and you'll find implementations for *React*, *Vue*, and [Svelte](https://github.com/rgossiaux/svelte-headlessui).
+[Headless UI](https://headlessui.com/) is a popular, well-known project that gives you a good idea how components are developed these days.
+And you'll find implementations for *React*, *Vue*, and [Svelte](https://github.com/rgossiaux/svelte-headlessui).

 ## Why the listbox component? [listbox]
 Because it is somewhere in the middle in terms of size and complexity.
 There are components like [radio group](https://headlessui.com/react/radio-group) that would favor Nue significantly more (closer to 100× ratio)